History of tattooing: Rome

 The ancient Greeks and Romans used tattooing to penalize slaves, criminals, and prisoners of war.
 While known, decorative tattooing was looked down upon and religious tattooing was mainly practiced in Egypt and Syria.
 The lack of adequate hygiene endangered one's health and the permanent nature of tattoos served as a continuous reminder of subservience.
 This practice facilitated the ostracization of these individuals from 'respectable' members of society, creating a visible divide between 'us' and 'them'.
 Compared to the Greeks, the Romans adopted a more systematic approach to punitive tattooing.
 They incorporated words, phrases, and acronyms that were typically a combination of the nature of the crime that he/she had committed, the name of the victim (or of the master), and the sentence itself.
 According to Aeschines, some slaves bore the inscription: "Stop me, I'm a runaway".
 In this way, tattoos became a tool for systematic exploitation and social control, and to exclude criminals and slaves from receiving citizenship, even if they had earned their freedom.
 Tattoos ensured that "they were confined to the lowest possible category of free non-citizens'".
 In 316, emperor Constantine I made it illegal to tattoo the face of slaves as punishment.
 The Romans of Late Antiquity also tattooed soldiers and arms manufacturers, a practice that continued into the ninth century.

 Scythia

 A tattoo on the right arm of a Scythian chieftain whose mummy was discovered at Pazyryk, Russia.
 The tattoo was made between about 200 and 400 BCE.

 Tattooed mummies dating to c.
 500 BCE were extracted from burial mounds on the Ukok plateau during the 1990s.
 Their tattooing involved animal designs carried out in a curvilinear style.
-The Man of Pazyryk, a Scythian chieftain, is tattooed with an extensive and detailed range of fish, monsters and a series of dots that lined up along the spinal column (lumbar region) and around the right ankle.
+The Man of Pazyryk, a Scythian chieftain, is tattooed with a detailed range of fish, monsters and a series of dots that lined up along the spinal column (lumbar region) and around the right ankle.

+16th century

+In 1566, French sailors abducted an Inuk woman and her child in modern-day Labrador and brought her to the city of Antwerp in modern-day Belgium.
+The mother was tattooed while the child was unmarked.
+In Antwerp, the two were put on display at a local tavern at least until 1567, with handbills promoting the event being distributed in the city.
+In 1577, English privateer Martin Frobisher captured two Inuit and brought them back to England for display.
+One of the Inuit was a tattooed woman from Baffin Island, who was illustrated by the English cartographer John White.